kitconcept/volto-light-theme/docs/reference/widgets.md

 ## Buttons component

+This component is a helper for building widgets that have a list of buttons that can be toggled in order to select a single value.
-A widget where other widgets build up its functionality.
+It is not a widget on itself, but it allows other widgets to build up using its base functionality.
-It shows a configurable list of buttons, with a configurable list of actions that each button has assigned.
+You can pass as props a configurable list of buttons, with a configurable list of actions that each button has assigned.
-You can configure the icons and the i18n message used for each button.
+You can configure the icons and the i18n message used for each button as well.

 ```ts
 type Actions =